Merging observations

 [22]:

-x y filename source unit obs
+x y location filename source unit obs

 name